The BrowserUp Command Line Interface (CLI) is how you:

 Inspecting the Test Run

-- Select the Run in the drop-down at the top and check the summary
+- Select the Run in the drop-down at the top and view the Summary Report

 - Explore the other reports for this run

-- Stop the test (-d will stop the test and the cluster)
+- Stop the test (pass -d to also destroy the cluster)

 browserup load stop -d